iwswordpress/ndc-gql/COURSES-01/cars-parts/GUIDE.md

 ### INDEX02 - customising output

 We can also add field level variables.
-These are not input type variables as in mutations.

 These must be added in the schema and then resolves as one wishes in the resolver using the args to see what has been requested.